Notice and Disclaimer of Liability Concerning the Use of NFPA Standards

-The NFPA disclaims liability for any personal injury, property or other damages of any nature whatsoever, whether special, indirect, consequential or compensatory, directly or indirectly resulting from the publication, use of, or reliance on NFPA Standards.
+The NFPA disclaims liability for any personal injury, property or other damages of any nature whatsoever, whether special, indirect, consequential or compensatory, directly or indirectly resulting from the publication, use of, or reliance on NFPA Standards and 2018 Edition CHICAGO ELECTRICAL CODE (Based on the 2017 NATIONAL ELECTRICAL CODE).
 The NFPA also makes no guaranty or warranty as to the accuracy or completeness of any information published herein.

-In issuing and making NFPA Standards available, the NFPA is not undertaking to render professional or other services for or on behalf of any person or entity.
+In issuing and making NFPA Standards and 2018 Edition CHICAGO ELECTRICAL CODE (Based on the 2017 NATIONAL ELECTRICAL CODE) available, the NFPA is not undertaking to render professional or other services for or on behalf of any person or entity.
 Nor is the NFPA undertaking to perform any duty owed by any person or entity to someone else.
 Anyone using this document should rely on his or her own independent judgment or, as appropriate, seek the advice of a competent professional in determining the exercise of reasonable care in any given circumstances.

-The NFPA has no power, nor does it undertake, to police or enforce compliance with the contents of NFPA Standards.
+The NFPA has no power, nor does it undertake, to police or enforce compliance with the contents of NFPA Standards or 2018 Edition CHICAGO ELECTRICAL CODE (Based on the 2017 NATIONAL ELECTRICAL CODE).
 Nor does the NFPA list, certify, test, or inspect products, designs, or installations for compliance with this document.
 Any certification or other statement of compliance with the requirements of this document shall not be attributable to the NFPA and is solely the responsibility of the certifier or maker of the statement.